Yale-BIM/f21-assignments/assignment-3/README.md

     cv2.drawContours(image, [pixel_array], 0, (255,0,0), 3)
     ```

-    The resulting image should now show both the original circle (that was drawn for Part III) and the blue polygon on top,
-    as shown below:
+    The resulting image should now show only the blue polygon (no red circle), as shown below:

     <p align="center">
     <kbd>